-- 80. The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision. - 81.
-The criterion is deemed sufficiently clear and not requiring any further clarification.
+80. The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision.

+81. The criterion is deemed sufficiently clear and not requiring any further clarification.
-73 Legislative text

-Article 22 - Requirements relating to transparency
+73 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 22.5.

-22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
-The information required by point (a) of the first subparagraph of Article 7(1) shall be available to potential investors before pricing upon request.
-The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in initial form.
+The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
+The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.
+STS criteria 73.
+The information required by point (a) the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.

-STS criteria

-73. The information required by point (a) the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.

 Verified?
-Yes

-PCS Comment

-Section 4.4 STS-securitisation (y)

-Section 5.8Transparency Reporting Agreement ection 8 General (12)

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines
+Yes PCS Comment Section 4.4, STS-securitisation (y) Section 5.8, Transparency Reporting Agreement Section 8, General (12) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-İ

-74 egislative text Article 22 - Requirements relating to transparency 22.5.
+74 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.
 STS criteria 74.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.
 Verified?
-Yes PCS Comment Section 4.4 STS-securitisation (y) Section 5.8Transparency Reporting Agreement Section 8 - General (12) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Yes PCS Comment Section 4.4, STS-securitisation (y) Section 5.8, Transparency Reporting Agreement Section 8, General (12) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines